spiceai/docs/spiceaidocs/docs/components/data-connectors/duckdb.md

 Configuration `params` are provided either in the top level `dataset` for a dataset source, or in the `acceleration` section for a data store.

+The DuckDB data connector supports specifying an [`invalid_type_action` dataset parameter](../../reference/spicepod/datasets.md#invalid_type_action), modifying the behavior of the Runtime when a data type the connector does not support is encountered.

 A generic example of DuckDB data connector configuration.

 ```yaml